An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Methods

 \subsubsection{Ensembling}

-In radiomics studies showing the performance of multiple approaches there is often not a clear winner: many workflows generally have similar predictive accuracy.
-However, despite having similar overall accuracies, the actual prediction for an individual sample may considerably vary per workflow.
-Moreover, due to the CASH optimization, the best performing solution is likely to overfit.
-Hence, by combining different workflows in an ensemble, the performance and generalizability of radiomics models may be improved \citep{RN70}.

-Furthermore, ensembling may serve as a form of regularization, as local minimums in the optimization are balanced by the other solutions in the ensemble.
-When repeating the optimization, due to the randomness of the search, which single workflow performs best and thus the predictions per sample may vary.
-This especially occurs when using a small number of random searches.
-An ensemble may therefore lead to a more stable solution of the random search.
+In radiomics studies comparing multiple workflows there is often not a clear winner in terms of overall performance.
+However, the prediction for individual samples may considerably vary per workflow.
+Moreover, due to the CASH optimization, we expect the best performing workflow likely to overfit.
+Hence, we hypothesize that by combining different workflows in an ensemble, the performance and generalizability of radiomics models will be improved \cite{RN70}.
+Additionally, ensembling may serve as a form of regularization, as local minima in the CASH optimization are balanced by other workflows in the ensemble.
+We therefore hypothesize that ensembling will also lead to a more stable solution of the CASH optimization.

-Therefore, instead of selecting the single best workflow, we propose to use an ensemble $\mathcal{E}$.
-Various ensembling algorithms have been proposed in literature \citep{RN816}.
-Optimizing the ensemble construction on the training dataset may in itself lead to overfitting.
-Thus, we propose to use a simple approach of combining a fixed number $N_{\text{ens}}$ of the best performing workflows by averaging their predictions (i.e., the posterior probabilities for binary classification).
-The workflows are ranked based on their mean $F_{1,w}$ on the validation datasets.
-This method will be referred to as ``top$_\text{N}$''.
+Therefore, instead of selecting the single best workflow, we propose to use an ensemble $\mathcal{E}$, for which we evaluate three strategies.

+First, as optimizing the ensemble construction on the training dataset may in itself lead to overfitting, we propose a simple approach which does not require any fitting: combining a fixed number $N_{\text{ens}}$ of the best performing workflows by averaging their predictions (i.e., the posterior probabilities for binary classification).
+The workflows are ranked based on their mean validation $F_{1,w}$.

+Second, instead of using a fixed number of workflows, we optimize this number by selecting $N_{\text{ens}} \in \{1, \ldots, 100\}$ with the highest mean validation $F_{1, w}$.
+This method will be referred to as ``FitNumber''.

+Lastly, we use the often-cited approach from \cite{RN69}, which is also the default method for {\toolbox{Auto-sklearn}} \cite{RN70}.
+The approach starts with an empty ensemble and iteratively performs forward selection to select which estimator gives the largest improvement, with repetition of the same estimator to allow a form of weighting.
+To prevent overfitting, bagging is applied, where in each bagging iteration only a subset of the available models is included.
+This method will be referred to as ``ForwardSelection''.

+To limit the computational burden, the maximum number of workflows for the FitNumber and ForwardSelection methods was set at $N_{\text{ens}} = 100$.